kagalle/objective-gentoo/gentoo_install_guide.rst

 Gentoo Install
 ##############

-Notes for installing Gentoo
+Notes for installing Gentoo as a basic desktop environment.

-This guide is meant to be used along with the official Gentoo handbook and other Gentoo documentation (e.g. `EFI Stub <https://wiki.gentoo.org/wiki/EFI_stub/en>`_).
+This guide is meant to be used along with the official `Gentoo handbook <https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation>`_ and other Gentoo documentation (e.g. `Gentoo mirrors <https://www.gentoo.org/support/rsync-mirrors>`_).

 As the handbook is very detailed, it is easy to "miss the forest in the trees."
-This guide is meant to severly limit installation choices and hide some of the complexity and verbosity of the handbook to ease the process, so that important details are not overlooked.
+This guide is meant to limit installation choices and hide some of the complexity and verbosity of the handbook to ease the process, so that important details are not overlooked.

+Using the gentoo install media to install the system, but note that a current SystemResuceCD (on a flash-drive) can be very helpful, and can also be used to download and create the gentoo install media as described below.

+The details of partitioning the drive using gdisk are left out of this guide.

 Commands shown are **examples** and should be edited if needed.

+* `ken` is the username of the regular user
+* `claude` is the name of the machine being setup
+* `birchtreefarm.internal` is the name of the local network on the LAN

 The steps do not need to be done in one session, start to finish.
 Steps needed to pause and restart for a given point in the process: